mrjono1/joi-to-typescript/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Report an issue
 about: Create a report to help us improve
-title: ''
+title: 'What is your issue?'
 labels: ''
 assignees: ''
 ---

 **Describe the bug**